dev-zha/dev-zha.github.io/contents/blogs/git-basic.md

 `.git` is a folder that stores the code history and information data related to the Git repo.

-While all the code history and informational data are stored in the Git repo, the working directory will only display the code from the current **branch** and **commit** (to be explained later).
+While all the code history and informational data are stored in the Git repo, the working directory will only display the code from the current **branch** and **commit** (will explain later).

 ![Repo and Working Dir](/images/blogs/git-basic/repo-wd.png)